aws-samples/amazon-connect-copy/README.md

   by anyone during the entire copying process (save, diff and copy).
 - `connect_diff` only creates the helper directory and will not change anything in the source and the target instance directories.
-- `connect_copy` will change files in both the target instance directory and the helper directory.
-(While in dry-run mode, only helper.log will be changed.) i.e., `connect_copy` is not idempotent to the target and helper directory.
+- `connect_copy` will change files in the helper directory, and when in non-dry-run mode, will change the target instance directory as well. i.e., `connect_copy` is not idempotent to the target and helper directory.
 - DO NOT reuse the target instance directory and the helper directory.
   Remove these two directories after copying.
   - If you want to keep a backup of the target instance after copying, run `connect_save` again on the target instance.
-- `connect_diff` and `connect_copy` do not change the source instance directory, so it can be served as a backup or as a source to copy to multiple target instances.
+- `connect_diff` and `connect_copy` do not change the source instance directory, so the source can serve as a backup or be used to copy to multiple target instances.
 - If relative paths are specified in instance aliases, make sure you are running `connect_diff` and `connect_copy` from the same directory, so that `connect_copy` will resolve the relative paths correctly.